AadithyaRao2809/SE/Unit 2/software-design.md

 ### Key Issues

 #### Concurrency
-parallel execution of more than one program; deadlocks/race conditions • Event handling: messages sent between objects • Distribution of components
+parallel execution of more than one program; deadlocks/race conditions
+- Event handling: messages sent between objects
+- Distribution of component
 - Distributed apps are supported by middleware
 - Consider communication breakdown